-This model's frame transmission and reception subsystems also illustrate joint usage of SimEvents, the Communications System Toolbox™, and Stateflow®.
-This example uses the term "frame" in a generic sense that is unrelated to frame-based signals in Simulink.
+This model's packet transmission and reception subsystems also illustrate joint usage of SimEvents and the Communications System Toolbox.

 The figure below illustrates the model.

 Data Link Layer Transmitter

 The entity generator is a component in SimEvents, which generates entities at specific intervals.
 In the model, the 'From Upper Layer' block is the entity generator, which creates payloads with a fixed or random inter-frame generation time, and passes the payloads to the link layer 'Transmitter' block.
 In the transmitter, a sequence number (SN), i.e., a unique number to identify the packet, is added to the payload as a header.

 Packet Transmit to The Physical Layer